Gap, Pennsylvania: Attractions

 The Gap Town Clock, built in 1892, is a Lancaster County Historic Preservation Trust Site.
 According to the Gap Clock Tower Association, "The clock's face, long telling the time to passing multitudes, overlooks, at the gap, William Penns' entrance into Conestoga, now Lancaster County, in 1701."

 Media

-Gap is served by the radio station WNUZ-LP 93FM, a licensed non-commercial educational outlet for community-based public media.
-The station is the state's only 24-hour all-news station with funding provided by local businesses.
+On April 20, 2001, Gap became home to first generation Low Power FM broadcast station WNUZ-LP, which has had many studio locations in Gap.
+WNUZ is a volunteer, all news community radio station.
+In 2018, WNUZ began streamlining many of its public services to its website WNUZ.org (then WLRI).